Skip to main content

 Launch permissions are just like those for roadmaps.
 Launches will be private by default and only accessible to users who receive the launch.
 Editors can create new launches; edit any launches they have access to, and delete launches.
 Viewers are able to view launches shared with them and update the status of any tasks they’ve been assigned in the launch checklist.
 Account Admins will have full access to all launches.

-Note: Launch Management is available on Professional, Enterprise and Trial accounts.
+Note: Launch Management is available on Professional and Enterprise accounts.
 This feature is not available for export.

 Did this answer your question?